Services and Programs

 Communities of Practice

 A community of practice provides educators with opportunities to engage and discuss teaching and learning with other educators on campus in an intimate and relatively informal setting.
-Communities of practice meet periodically throughout the academic year and are dedicated to exploring a specific dimension or element of teaching and learning.
+Communities of Practice meet periodically throughout the academic year and are dedicated to exploring a specific dimension or element of teaching and learning.
 They are facilitated by CITL staff or Faculty Fellows and tend to evolve into mutually supportive forums where colleagues can troubleshoot, brainstorm, commiserate, and learn from each other.
-Starting in January!
+You can find more information about our current Communities of Practice by navigating to our Events tab.

-Each semester, CITL will pick a book for our our Guilt-free Book Club.
-Our philosophy is that it’s easier to read the books if they are sitting beside you.
-When you register for a book club, you will receive a free, no-strings attached, copy of our pick.
-The entire book club strives to be guilt-free in every way possible.
-You can register for a copy of the book and never attend any discussion sessions.
+Each semester, CITL will select a book or a collection of readings for our Guilt-free Reading Group.
+Our philosophy is that it’s easier to read if the reading material is sitting beside you.
+When you register for this reading group, you will receive a free, no-strings attached, copy of the book OR the collection of readings.
+Our reading group strives to be guilt-free in every way possible.
+You can register for a copy of the reading(s) and never attend any discussion sessions.
 You don’t have to have read to attend a discussion session.
 You are welcome to join in at any time— arriving late, leaving early, or missing a session is perfectly OK!
 Our goal is to provide a guilt-free way to motivate your thinking about teaching and connect with other pedagogically-inclined colleagues.
+You can find more information about this semester’s reading group topic and meeting times by navigating to our Events tab.